 This article applies to:

-A Revu Profile lets you easily customize and access your favorite display settings, Tool sets in the Tool Chest, Custom Statuses and Custom Columns.
-A Profile doesn’t contain the info stored in the UserPreferences.xml file, Stamps, or Templates.
+A Revu Profile lets you easily customize and access your favorite display settings, tool sets in the Tool Chest, Custom Statuses, and Custom Columns.
+A Profile doesn’t contain the information stored in the UserPreferences.xml file, Stamps, or Templates.
 If you’re new to Profiles in Revu, see Introduction to Profiles.

-If you want to create a new Profile for the latest version of Revu, you should be using the same version as the Profile.
-For example, if you intend to create a Revu 20 Profile, you should create the Profile in Revu 20 and ensure that all updates are current.
-Visit our Download Center to download the latest version of Revu:
+If you want to create a new Profile for the latest version of Revu, you use the same version as the Profile.
+For example, if you intend to create a Revu 21 Profile, you should create the Profile in Revu 21 and ensure that all updates are current.
+Visit our Download Center to download the latest version of Revu.

-To ensure that no other Profile settings are carried over to your new Profile (which may cause compatibility issues when migrating between Revu versions), it’s best to restore Revu to its default settings.
+To ensure that no other Profile settings are carried over to your new Profile (which could cause compatibility issues when migrating between Revu versions), it’s best to restore Revu to its default settings.

-You can reset Revu to its default settings by opening Revu and going to Revu > Preferences > Admin > Reset.
+To reset Revu to its default settings, go to Revu > Preferences > Admin > Reset.
 For a walkthrough of this process, see Backing up, resetting & restoring your Revu preferences, tool sets & Profiles.

-- Work on one Profile at a time: When creating a new Profile it’s important to keep the environment as organized as possible.
-Importing another Profile while you work on a new Profile can lead to some of the cross-contamination issues described below.
+- Work on one Profile at a time: When creating a new Profile, it’s important to keep the environment as organized as possible.
+Importing another Profile while you work on a new Profile can lead to issues, some of which are described below.

-- Save your work: Remember to save your current work by going to Revu > Profiles > Save Profile.
+- Save your work: To save your current work, go to Revu > Profiles > Save Profile.
 Changes made to a Profile are not automatically saved.
-It’s also a good idea to regularly save and export your Profile by date, this way you can keep track of your work and restore previous iterations if need be.
+It’s a good idea to regularly save and export your Profile by date, this way you can keep track of your work and restore previous iterations if you need them.

 Profile Creation and Validation

-It’s important to give your Profiles and Tool Chests unique names to avoid clashes and confusion with earlier revisions already present in Revu.
+It’s important to give your Profiles and Tool Chests unique names to avoid confusion with earlier revisions already present in Revu.

 You should give your Profile a name that indicates the current version of that Profile.
-Using the current year or an ascending version indicator (version-1.0, version-2.0) will help you keep track of your Profiles.
-This’ll save you time and effort when creating a new version of that Profile for future Revu releases.
+Using the current year or an ascending version indicator (for example, version-1.0, version-2.0) will help you keep track of your Profiles.
+This will save you time and effort when creating a new version of that Profile for future Revu releases.

-When creating Tool Chests, be aware that all image elements retain their original file size, in turn increasing the overall file size of the Tool Chest.
-It’s advisable to use vectorized content when creating symbols and tools in the Tool Chest.
-Vectorized content requires less space and is of higher quality, allowing the content to be scaled without image deterioration.
+When creating Tool Chests, be aware that all image elements retain their original file size, which increases the overall file size of the Tool Chest.
+We recommend using vectorized content when creating symbols and tools in the Tool Chest.
+Vectorized content requires less space and is of higher quality, which allows the content to be scaled without image deterioration.

 You can also use the Manage Columns menu to import and export Custom Columns in XML format.
 Remember to use unique names and values when importing Custom Columns.

-To avoid possible duplicate columns, you can edit the XML you want to import into Revu and omit any Custom Columns already present in Revu or pre-existing within other Custom Column XMLs.
+To avoid possible duplicate columns, edit the XML you want to import into Revu and omit any Custom Columns already present in Revu or within other Custom Column XML files.

 To learn more about Custom Columns, see Managing and Creating Columns in the Markups List.